 Mark Your Calendar for Next Year!

-Here is a great video made from the 2013 ride footage - thanks to Mike Read for this!
+Here is another great Mike Read video made from the 2013 ride footage which contains a bit more information about the ride - thanks again to Mike Read for this!.

 After lunch, you will head to the North through the Shasta Valley, crossing creeks and pasture lands along the way, all the while, Mt.
 Shasta looms overhead as you sail through Weed to your final Rest stop of the day at Bel Aire Park next to the College of the Siskiyous, voted the most scenic college campus in California.
 All this beauty is now yours to behold from the seat of your beloved bicycle -- the best place in the world to see the world!

 We will be offering 4 ride options.
-The full century is 97 miles with roughly 9000 feet of climbing.
-It combines the two optional rides below for the full Century.
+The full century has roughly 9000 feet of climbing and combines the two optional rides below for the full Century.
 There is just enough climbing to make this challenging, but the rewards are immense -- Riding along creeks and rivers, past scenic mountain lakes with spectacular views of Mt.Shasta, Trinity Alps & Trinity Lake, Castle Crags and the Sacramento River to name just a few.
-There are a few short sections of gravel on the full century, so beware -- there are also some pot holes but all in all mostly beautiful, quiet one lane paved roads... a cyclists dream!
+There are a few very short sections of gravel (10-50 feet or so) on the full century, so beware -- there are also some pot holes but all in all mostly beautiful, quiet one lane paved roads... a cyclists dream!

 We also offer the "gone fishin" ride for kids and beginners.
 It will be exactly 10 miles, and offers an optional stop at the Sisson Museum and fish hatchery at mile 5, where there will complimentary museum and hatchery tours and fun activities for kids to do including feeding the fish at the hatchery!